munificent/craftinginterpreters/book/chunks-of-bytecode.md

 Alright, let's try this out with our little, uh, artisanal chunk.
-First, since we added a new parameter to `writeChunk()`, we need to fix those calls to pass in some -- arbitrary at this point -- line number:
+First, since we added a new parameter to `writeChunk()`, we need to fix those calls to pass in some -- arbitrary at this point -- line number.

 ^code main-chunk-line (1 before, 2 after)

-Once we have a compiler, of course, it will track the current line as it parses and pass that in.
+Once we have a read front end, of course, the compiler will track the current line as it parses and pass that in.

 Now that we have line information for every instruction, let's put it to good use.
 In our disassembler, it's helpful to show which source line each instruction was compiled from.
 That gives us a way to map back to the original code when we're trying to figure out what some blob of bytecode is supposed to do.
-After printing the offset of the instruction -- the number of bytes from the beginning of the chunk -- we show its source line:
+After printing the offset of the instruction -- the number of bytes from the beginning of the chunk -- we show its source line.

 ^code show-location (2 before, 2 after)

 Bytecode instructions tend to be pretty fine-grained.
 A single line of source code often compiles to a whole sequence of instructions.
 To make that more